Altruist: Argumentative Explanations through Local Interpretations of Predictive Models: Experiments

 \section{Experiments}

-In this section, we will present the ability of the Altruist to provide the local maximum truthful interpretation, followed by an explanation, in order to assess it qualitatively.
-In addition, we are going to quantitatively test Altruist on a range of FI techniques.
-In the experiments, Altruist will be evaluated in 3 separate datasets, 3 uninterpretable ML models and 1 interpretable (Table~\ref{tab:datasets}), as well as 4 FI techniques.
-Nevertheless, the following experiments are not intended to identify the best model or the best FI technique.
+In this section, we qualitatively showcase the ability of Altruist to identify untruthful interpretations, followed by an explanation.
+Moreover, we quantitatively test Altruist on a range of FI techniques.
+Altruist is evaluated in 3 separate datasets, 3 uninterpretable ML models and 1 interpretable (Table~\ref{tab:datasets}), as well as 4 FI techniques.
+Nevertheless, the following experiments are not intended to identify the best model or the best FI technique, but to highlight the fact that untruthful features can be identified using Altruist.
+The experiments' source code will be available in GitHub and DockerHub (\href{Altruist}{\url{https://github.com/iamollas/Altruist}}).

-Specifically, we are utilising the datasets: Banknote~\cite{ucidata} (identification of real or fake banknotes), Heart Statlog~\cite{ucidata} (prediction of absence or presence of a heart's disease) and Adult Census~\cite{adultDataset} (prediction if income exceeds 50K/yr or not), and the ML models: Logistic Regression (LR)~\cite{LRigre}, Support Vector Machines (SVM)~\cite{SVM}, Random Forests (RF)~\cite{RForests} and Neural Networks (NN)~\cite{FNN}.
-In order to provide the unbiased performance of each algorithm, 10-fold cross validation grid searches\footnote{The grid search parameters can be found in GitHub: \url{https://github.com/iamollas/Altruist}.
-In addition, the optimal set of parameters for each model per dataset, the selection and engineering of features and the undersampling strategies (used in the Adult Census) can also be found in the repo} were performed~\cite{crossValidation}.
+We are utilising the datasets: Banknote (identify real/fake banknotes) and Heart Statlog (predict absence/presence of a heart's disease)~\cite{ucidata}, and Adult Census~\cite{adultDataset} (predict if income exceeds 50K/yr or not), and the ML models: Logistic Regression (LR), Support Vector Machines (SVM), Random Forests (RF) and Neural Networks (NN).
+To provide the unbiased performance of each algorithm, 10-fold cross-validation grid searches are performed\footnote{The grid search parameters can be found in GitHub: \url{https://github.com/iamollas/Altruist}.
+In addition, the optimal set of parameters for each model per dataset, the selection and engineering of features and the undersampling strategies (used in the Adult Census, 1000 instances, 80 features) can also be found in the repo.}.
 The results are presented in Table~\ref{tab:datasets}.
 The interpretation techniques selected for this set of experiments are PI, LIME, SHAP, and when available the models' intrinsic interpretation.
-Specifically, only LR and RF can provide intrinsic and pseudo-intrinsic interpretations, respectively.
+Only LR and RF can provide intrinsic and pseudo-intrinsic\footnote{A procedure similar to PI, as proposed in the original paper.} interpretations.

-\subsection{Qualitative.}
+\subsection{Qualitative}